younesvalibeigi/Hybrid-Cardiac-Model/README.md

 ![image](https://user-images.githubusercontent.com/54210190/147422781-7e663cee-ce4e-4a3a-bb87-ffe2b6e7ce45.png)

-# Supplementary Material: NodeJS Server for Hybrid Cardiac Feedback System
+#  NodeJS Server for Hybrid Cardiac Feedback System

 This guide describes the NodeJS server architecture used in our hybrid system.
 It facilitates real-time interaction between a 2D simulation (via Abubu.js), a cardiac monolayer, a microcontroller, and a camera using `socket.io`, `serialport`, and TCP protocols.